Information about Functional Analysis - Part 12

 153 00:04:00,500 –> 00:04:00,940 space.

-154 00:04:02,089 –> 00:04:03,330 Now let’s look at the map
+154 00:04:02,089 –> 00:04:03,330 Now let’s look at a map

-155 00:04:03,339 –> 00:04:05,259 F from X to Y.
+155 00:04:03,339 –> 00:04:05,259 f from X to Y

-156 00:04:06,339 –> 00:04:07,720 And then we can conclude
+156 00:04:06,339 –> 00:04:07,720 and then we can conclude

 157 00:04:07,729 –> 00:04:09,520 that this one has to be